martenframework/marten/README.md

 ### Batteries included

 The tools you need are built into the framework.
-Database ORM, translations, migrations, templates, sessions, and many more can be leveraged right away.
+Database ORM, translations, migrations, templates, sessions, emailing, authentication, and many more can be leveraged right away.

 **Design your models easily**